Tinnitus95/Team-Snake/README.md

 Natasha Bosnjak

-See also the list of contributors who participated in this project.
+See also the list of [contributors](https://github.com/Tinnitus95/Team-Snake/contributors) who participated in this project.

-#LICENCE
+### Contributing
+Pull requests welcome
+### Licence

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.